opendevstack/opendevstack.github.io/doc/getting-started.md

 * Save the key.

 #### Configure SCM plugins

+Within the ods-project-quickstarters create a new branch called `rundeck-changes` - and let it inherit from production

+TODO: verify the branch source is correct!
+END_TODO

 Open the configuration and go to the **SCM** section.
 This section is available as soon as you are in the project configuration for the `Quickstarters` project.

 ##### Setup Import plugin